Chris5613/Chris5613/README.md

 # Console.log("Hi I'm Christian")

-My name is Christian and I'm a soon to be Software Engineer
+My name is Christian and I'm a Software Engineer

 # Things you should know